alexandreruban/rubycube/_posts/2021-11-02-extracting-value-objects-rails-serialize.md

 tags: [ruby, rails]
 ---

-As Ruby on Rails developers, we tend to add too much code in the same `ActiveRecord model`.
+As Ruby on Rails developers, we tend to add too much code in the same `ActiveRecord` model.
 Very often, this is because we fail to identify new objects.
-This article aims to present a concrete method to keep our `ActiveRecord` models sizes under control thanks to the [serialize method](https://github.com/rails/rails/blob/main/activerecord/lib/active_record/attribute_methods/serialization.rb).
+This article presents a concrete tool that helps keep our `ActiveRecord` models sizes under control thanks to the [serialize method](https://github.com/rails/rails/blob/main/activerecord/lib/active_record/attribute_methods/serialization.rb).

 ## Identifying value objects in Rails